Mirtuula-D-R/PROJECT_HTML/README.md

 # Basic HTML Website

-This project is a simple **multi-page HTML-only website** created to practice web development fundamentals.
+This project is a simple **Multi-page HTML-only website** created to practice web development fundamentals.
 It focuses on semantic structure, navigation, and SEO meta tags without any CSS styling.

 ---